wix-incubator/wix-gruntfile/README.md

 `grunt build` will run the complete build process including e2e tests (only on chrome)

-`grunt serve:dist` will serve the `dist` folder so you can see the app after build (good for debugging minification issues)
+`grunt serve:dist` will serve the `dist` folder so you can see the app after build (good for debugging minification issues) and you can run protractor tests against it with `grunt test:e2e`

 ### Build the project in CI: